gotev/android-upload-service/README.md

 * Demo servers which handle multipart form upload in:
   * <b>PHP</b>.
 You need a running web server (e.g. Apache + PHP) in which to put the script
   * <b>node.js</b>.
 You need to have node.js and npm installed.
 [Refer to this guide](https://github.com/joyent/node/wiki/installing-node.js-via-package-manager).
-To run the server, simply execute:
+To run the server, open a terminal, navigate to ```examples/server-nodejs``` folder and simply execute:

     ```
     npm install (only the first time)